-'Hamilton' Cast Reimagines Their Show's Lyrics To Promote Voter Registration Day
+'Hamilton' Cast Re-imagines Show's Lyrics To Promote Voter Registration Day

 "A third of us weren't willing to choose a direction and 80,000 voters across three states was all it took to swing the whole election," actor Daniel Yearwood, a member of the current Broadway cast, sings about the 2016 election.

-Mandy Gonzalez, who plays Angelica Schuyler in the Broadway production, picks up the history with the 2018 Midterms.
+Mandy Gonzalez, who plays Angelica Schuyler in the Broadway production, picks up the history with the 2018 midterms.

 "Then the midterms came and isn't it a shame," she sings.
 "A quarter of young people let the election go right past them.
 They might have made a difference — but the registration deadline came and went and some didn't register because no one asked them."